Fractal-cluster theory and thermodynamic principles of the control and analysis for the self-organizing systems: Applications of the fractal-cluster theory for the resource distribution analysis and controlling in the socio-economical and biological systems

-It should be noted that despite the fact that the information entropy distribution of the budget topological structure is close to the \textquotedbl{}Golden section\textquotedbl{} $\left(H_{0}=0.618\right)$, other criteria $D$ and $\chi$are not equal to their maximum values $\left(D^{max}=\chi^{max}=1\right)$, i.e. there is an imbalance in the structure of the academy budget.
-This fact $\left(H=H_{0}\right)$can be explained by the following: with a scarce university budget and a high living wage (1250 rubles per month in 1999), university authorities did not redistribute the consolidated budget to increase wages, which could lead to an increase entropy $H$.
+{}It should be noted that despite the fact that the fractal-cluster entropy distribution of the budget topological structure is close to the ``Golden Ratio'' $\left(H_{0}=0.618\right)$, other criteria $D$ and $\chi$are not equal to their maximum values $\left(D^{max}=\chi^{max}=1\right)$, i.e. there is an imbalance in the structure of the academy budget.
+This fact $\left(H=H_{0}\right)$ can be explained by the following: with a scarce university budget and a high living wage (1250 rubles per month in 1999), university authorities did not redistribute the consolidated budget to increase wages, which could lead to an increase entropy $H$.

-In terms of structural budget management, the best in the academy is the year of 2000 $\left(H=0.669;\: D=0.722;\:\chi=0.766\right)$.The deterioration of consolidated budget management structure in 2001 is driven by objective reasons:
+{}In terms of structural budget management, the best in the academy is the year of 2000 $\left(H=0.669;\:D=0.722;\:\chi=0.766\right)$.The deterioration of consolidated budget management structure in 2001 is driven by objective reasons:

-1) reduction of wage supplements from the Ministry of Transport, which led to a decrease in the energy cluster, and thus to the entropy $H$ decrease;
+{}1) reduction of wage supplements from the Ministry of Transport, which led to a decrease in the energy cluster, and thus to the entropy $H$ decrease;

-2) reconstruction of the university (construction of buildings, dormitories), modernization and equipping of the laboratory-technical base, financed by the Ministry of Transport and Kuibyshev Railway led to a relative increase of technological cluster.
+{}2) reconstruction of the university (construction of buildings, dormitories), modernization and equipping of the laboratory-technical base, financed by the Ministry of Transport and Kuibyshev Railway led to a relative increase of technological cluster.

-However, as the analysis shows, these endogenous components fluctuate as parts of the university budget have a slight and transitory nature.
+{}However, as the analysis shows, these endogenous components fluctuate as parts of the university budget have a slight and transitory nature.

-Important indicators of stability in the academy development are a high integrated indicator of quality -- demand for graduates $~96$\% (in Russia on average the figure is 50\%) and high rates of the university employees\textquoteright{} salary growth.
+{}Important indicators of stability in the academy development are a high integrated indicator of quality -- demand for graduates $~96$\% (in Russia on average the figure is 50\%) and high rates of the university employees' salary growth.
+Obviously, the fractal-cluster structuring of the resources of the socio-economic system is an intra-system assessment of the effectiveness of managing their resources.

+{}To connect the characteristics of the fractal-cluster analysis of the resources of the economic system with its valid integral characteristics $v$ (GDP, labor productivity, capitalization, etc.), empirical dependencies can be used in the following form: $v=F\left(D,\eta\right)$.
 It is nessesary to emphasize that general process of the analysis for ES has to enclude besides financial clusterization of the ES budget human's clusterization and time budget clusterization.